blockchainsllc/in3-docs/docs/api-java.md

 ``long``  **val**
 ======== =========
 ```

 ##### isAutoUpdateList

-If true, the nodelist will be automatically updated if the lastBlock is newer.
+If true, the NodeList will be automatically updated if the lastBlock is newer.

  > public `native boolean` isAutoUpdateList();

 ##### setAutoUpdateList

 Activates the auto update.
-If true, the nodelist will be automatically updated if the lastBlock is newer.
+If true, the NodeList will be automatically updated if the lastBlock is newer.

  > public `native void` setAutoUpdateList([`boolean`](#class-boolean) val);